fish-shell/fish-shell/doc_src/language.rst

     echo The plural of $WORD is {$WORD}s
     # ditto

-Without the quotes or braces, fish will try to expand a variable called ``$WORDs``, which may not exist.
+Without the quotes or braces, ghoti will try to expand a variable called ``$WORDs``, which may not exist.

 The latter syntax ``{$WORD}`` is a special case of :ref:`brace expansion <expand-brace>`.